 You can get paid to teach English online?
 When I first learned about the VIPKid program, I was really excited.
 It has always been a dream of mine to have a job that allows me to be wherever I want to be in the world.
-However, I waited awhile to apply because I wanted to do proper research and make sure that it’s not a scam.
+However, I waited a while to apply because I wanted to do proper research and make sure that it’s not a scam.
 Eventually, I did feel comfortable enough to apply.
-Now, after 9 months of working with VIPKid, I can happily report that this company is 100% legit.
-This job has been everything that I hoped for and more.
+Now, I’ve been working with VIPKid for a couple of years and I can happily report that this company is 100% legit.
+This job has been everything that I hoped for.
 Teaching English online is a wonderful way to earn extra income while still having enough time to pursue other interests and goals.
 For me, it means freedom to travel and work on my blog.
 In this article, I will share all the information you need to know about becoming an online English teacher with VIPKid.
 Keep reading to find out whether this is a potential new path for you.
 Make sure to download my VIPKid application tips PDF at the end!

 This article may contain affiliate links, which means, at no extra cost to you, I may earn a commission if you make a purchase.
 Thanks for supporting!

 VIPKid, or VIPKID, is an online teaching and education company founded in 2013.
 It is based in Beijing, China, but recently opened a US headquarter in San Francisco.
 The company focuses on pairing native English speakers from America and Canada with Chinese children from age 4 to 12.
 The platform uses video chat for the tutor and student to communicate on a one on one basis.
 VIPKid has revolutionized the way students in China study English.
 Currently, the company has 70,000+ contracted teachers and 600,000+ students.

 What qualifications do you need to teach English online with VIPKid?

 In order to apply for VIPKid, here are the main requirements:

 - You must have a bachelor’s degree or higher.